AGTTeam/GurrenTranslation/README.md

 * Run "pip install pillow"
 * Run "pip install crcmod"
 * Download [ndstool.exe](https://www.darkfader.net/ds/files/ndstool.exe) and place it inside this folder
-* Download [NerdFontTerminatoR.exe](https://github.com/pleonex/NerdFontTerminatoR/releases) and place it inside this folde
+* Download [NerdFontTerminatoR.exe](https://github.com/pleonex/NerdFontTerminatoR/releases) and place it inside this folder
 * Download xdelta.exe and place it inside this folder
 ## Extraction
 * Copy the rom as "rom.nds" inside a "data" folder